byui-cit/learning-modules/modules/css/box-model/index.md

 ## Prepare

-The following video introduces the box model with content, padding, border, and margin.
+The following video introduces the box model with content, padding, border, margin, and box-sizing.

 ## The Box Model